 Furthermore, this card is also part of BOFA’s Preferred Rewards Program.
 This program lets BOFA account holders earn 10% more rewards on their credit cards.
 That percentage increases if you have more than $20,000 total in your BOFA accounts.

-This card is better than the Blue Cash Everyday for BOFA account holders and people who don’t go to the grocery store that often.
-However, those who go to the grocery store often will earn more with the Blue Cash Everyday card.
+This card is better than the Blue Cash Everyday for BOFA account holders and people who don’t go to the grocery store too often.

 The Blue Cash Everyday Card is a nice card for people who have light grocery expenses and sometimes shop at department stores.
 Plus, it can be useful in two unusual ways for travelers: paying for atypical travel expenses and as a foundational card for credit history.

 I got my Blue Cash Everyday Card at a time when I wasn’t sure if I was traveling in the future.
-This card has served me well, even though I don’t use it every day.
+It has served me well, even though I don’t use it every day.

 Apply Today: American Express Blue Cash Everyday